kmaork/para/README.md

 ### Potential bugs
 - Make sure usage of atomics is correct
 ### Interface
+- Revive circus, as crossbeams Worker dequeue is growable, implemented using an epoch reclamation strategy which adds a non-trivial overhead in the hot path
 - Support fanout in macro
 - Support multiple producers in macro
 - Support thread num in macro